 14. Sell clothes you no longer like on online marketplaces instead of throwing them away.

 15. You can donate clothes that you no longer like or that no longer fit.
 Especially at current times, this way you are not only acting sustainably, but ethically as well.

 16. Get creative and repair garments, for example by mending and decorating them with colorful stitching, instead of throwing them away.

 17. Think about whether you really need to wash and rather collect until you can fill a whole machine.
 This not only saves energy, but also protects the fabrics of your clothes - so they last longer!

 18. Do not order summer or winter clothes before you go on vacation.
 Locally you will often find more original pieces at better quality and incidentally protect the environment as well as local craftsmanship.

 XNUMX.
 Visit trade shows like NEONYT in Berlin, read blogs and follow sustainable influencers to learn about new brands.

 NEONYT SHOW AW 20/21 Jacket @klattermusen Poncho @worldpearlslove Leggings @mandalayogawear Bumbag @vaudesport Backpack @timberland Hat @afterlifeprojects / @ mama.tierra Necklace @ fashionafrica254 Socks @swedishstockings Bottle @dopper_official Shoes @ balluta.shtshonyh2021 #______ # XNUMX ______ # XNUMX #performance #outdoor #trekking #trekkingtrend #functionality #outerwear #gorpcore #thechangeoffashionisnow

-20. Last but not least, read our articles on sustainable and ethical fashion for Ladies as well as men and get to know our favorite brands.
-You will also find trendy brands for us Sneakers, Jeans and Active and yoga wear.
+XNUMX.
+Last but not least, read our articles on sustainable and ethical fashion for women as well as men and get to know our favorite brands.
+You will also find trendy brands for sneakers, jeans and active and yoga wear.